It wasn't too long ago that if you heard someone talking about ‘social distancing’ you’d assume they were taking a break from Facebook.

 If you have to be in a car with other people it is advised to do what is recommended for anywhere else.
 Avoid physical contact with other occupants such as shaking hands, and if you have to sneeze or cough do it into a tissue or into your arm behind the elbow and away from anyone else.

-If you're catching a taxi or ridesharing service, sit in the back seat where possible for better separation from the driver – for their protection as well as yours.
+If you're catching a taxi or ride-sharing service, sit in the back seat for better separation from the driver – for their protection as well as yours.
 Services that use an app for payment are good as it requires no physical interaction between driver and passenger.

-If you have to handle an EFTPOS machine or cash, use hand sanitiser when you get out of the car and wash your hands at the first available opportunity.
+Where possible pay by touching your card.
+If you have to handle an EFTPOS machine or cash, use hand sanitiser when you get out of the car or wash your hands at the first available opportunity.
 Be sure to avoid touching your face directly after being inside.

 And, it goes without saying, don’t drive if you’re feeling sick and avoid ferrying anyone who you believe who may have been exposed to the virus or is showing coronavirus symptoms.

-If you’re driving people around it’s a good idea to regularly sanitise your vehicle’s surfaces to prevent your car from becoming a petri dish.
+If you’re driving people around or simply using your car after visiting public areas it’s a good idea to regularly sanitise your vehicle’s surfaces to prevent your car from becoming a petri dish.

 - Don’t forget the infotainment touchscreen, and buttons and switches.
 Wipes are probably the best option here to avoid any water getting into the electrics.
 Your car’s owner’s manual will probably suggest any materials to avoid when cleaning the screen.

-- Clean all surfaces such as the dashboard, backs of seats, windows and door cards particularly those that would be in the line of fire for anyone coughing or sneezing.
+- Clean those surfaces that would be in the line of fire for anyone coughing or sneezing.

 - Child restraints should so be cleaned thoroughly, as should any toys or books you keep in the car to keep them entertained as well as other loose items like USB cables.